 Indian Railways and the Partition

 Once the dust settled after the partition, the Railways lay in tatters along with the rest of India.
+The railways in India at the time of independence was a wreck, to put it mildly.
 Most of the lines, locomotives and rolling stock were damaged or unusable, much went missing and on the wrong side of the border.
 There was a severe shortage of fuel and a lot many of the staff had either fled or were missing after the rioting.
 We had to start from scratch.
 We needed new locomotives, new lines, Assam and Kashmir needed to be linked with the rest of the country and we had to overhaul the entire network.
 But first, we needed a properly organized and centralized authority for that, something that had never existed in India before.
 All those 52 (42 as per some) companies had to be nationalized, integrated and merged and a central authority had to be created which would run the Railways.
 Also, new stock had to be procured, lines laid and replaced and coaches had to be made, modernized and standardized.
 All this must have been a mammoth accounting task and bureaucratic nightmare that took years to complete.
 But it did complete, and the Indian Railways was born!
 We were off to a flying start any by the 1960s, Indian Railways were comparable to any modern railways in the World.
 But then complacency much settled in as we rested on our laurels.
 Another spurt of modernization happened in the 1970s but after that Indian Railways slipped much and went into rot.
 More about all that coming up in the next episode!